-3.0 Status of Financial Regulations
+1.2 Status of these Financial Regulations

-- 3.1 These Financial Regulations set out the College's policies relating to financial control and supersede all earlier issues.
-Each Section is shown in the control sheet together with its date of approval by the Board.
-All sections apply to the College and all its subsidiary undertakings. - 3.2 As well as being subordinate to the Instruments of the Board referred to at 2.1, these Financial Regulations are subordinate to the Audit Code of Practice. - 3.3 Compliance with these Financial Regulations is compulsory for all staff connected with the College.
-A breach of these regulations is a disciplinary matter which may lead to the dismissal of the staff concerned.
-It is the responsibility of all Line Managers to ensure that their members of staff are made aware of the existence and content of the College's Financial Regulations. - 3.4 The Board may receive reports from the College Auditors and members of the Senior Leadership Team or Head of Governance on matters which may give rise to a review of these regulations.
-It is the responsibility of the Board to maintain a continuous review of the Financial Regulations. - 3.5 It is the responsibility of the CEO and Group Principal to ensure that the Financial Regulations are kept in line with the Rules for Conduct of Board Business (contained in the Standing Orders).
-The Rules of Conduct of the Board Business are the responsibility of the Head of Governance. - 3.6 It is the responsibility of the Chief Operating Officer to ensure that these financial regulations are posted to the College staff intranet. - 3.7 All references to posts in the Financial Regulations are generic.
-Annex 1 contains a list of the Generic Posts used in these regulations and the current description of that post in use in the College at the date of the annex.
-It also indicates whether a post holder, or designated Senior Post Holder, whether it is part of the Executive Leadership Team and whether it is included on a list for bank mandate purposes.
+- 1.2.1 These Financial Regulations set out the College's policies relating to financial control and supersede all earlier issues.
+These apply to the College and all its subsidiary undertakings. - 1.2.2 As well as being subordinate to the Instruments of the Board, these Financial Regulations are subordinate to the College Financial Handbook - 1.2.3 Compliance with these Financial Regulations is compulsory for all staff connected with the College.
+A breach of these regulations is a disciplinary matter which may lead to the dismissal of the staff member concerned.
+It is the responsibility of all Line Managers to ensure that their members of staff are made aware of the existence and content of the College's Financial Regulations. - 1.2.4 The Board may receive reports from the College Auditors and members of the Senior Leadership Team or Head of Governance on matters which may give rise to a review of these regulations.
+It is the responsibility of the Board to maintain a continuous review of the Financial Regulations. - 1.2.5 It is the responsibility of the CEO and Group Principal to ensure that the Financial Regulations are kept in line with the Rules for Conduct of Board Business (contained in the Standing Orders).
+The Rules for Conduct of Board Business are the responsibility of the Head of Governance. - 1.2.6 It is the responsibility of the Chief Operating Officer to ensure that these Financial Regulations are posted to the College staff intranet. - 1.2.7 All references to posts in the Financial Regulations are generic.
+Annex 1 contains a list of the Generic Posts used in these regulations and the current description of that post in use in the College at the date of the Annex.
+It also indicates whether a post holder, or designated Senior Post Holder, is part of the Executive Leadership Team or Group Leadership Team and whether it is included on a list for bank mandate purposes.